promagen/windows/README.md

 [ProMaGen](https://www.promagen.com) is a nodejs service to execute shell scripts by browser without terminal. it's a WebUI tool for DevOps, give a chance to manage the project by browser.
-It's dedicated for daily work by developers on local development and for end users, during testing the test version.
+It's dedicated for daily work by developers on local development and for end users, during testing the test version of application.

 ## Example